westerlymerlin/Oxide-Valve-Controller/README.md

 # Oxide Valve controller

+Controller for the valves on the Oxide Helium Line, controls 15 24v solenoids and reads a Pfeiffer MT200 vacuum gauge connected to an RS485 bus and a Digitel SPC ion pump controller via RS232.
+Based on the **TST Base controller** from TS Technologies.

+# TST Base Controller Service

 A Flask-based web application for Raspberry Pi that provides system monitoring, equipment control, and a RESTful API interface for scientific equipment management.
-Based on the **TST Base controller** from TS Technologies.

 ## Features

 - **Web Interface**: Browser-based dashboard for system monitoring and configuration
 - **RESTfull API**: JSON-based API with authentication for programmatic control
 - **System Monitoring**: Real-time CPU temperature, thread monitoring, and system status
-- **Equipment Control**: Digital and analogue device control via GPIO
+- **Equipment Control**: Digital, analogue and serial device control via GPIO and USB Serial
 - **OLED Display**: Shows system information including network address and software version
 - **Log Management**: Comprehensive logging with web-based log viewers
 - **Configuration Management**: Web-based configuration interface for system settings
+- **Custom api and settings**: Modules that can be customised for specific tasks

 ## Documentation
 - **User Manual**: [manual.pdf](./manual.pdf)